zauberzeug/nicegui/CONTRIBUTING.md

 By default, the development server listens to http://localhost:80/.

-The configuration is written in the `docker-compose.yml` file and automatically loads the `main.py` which is contains the website https://nicegui.io.
+The configuration is written in the `docker-compose.yml` file and automatically loads the `main.py` which contains the website https://nicegui.io.
 Every code change will result in reloading the content.
 We use Python 3.7 as a base to ensure compatibility (see `development.dockerfile`).